chriskrycho/v5.chriskrycho.com/site/pages/about.md

 - [Mass Affection](https://massaffection.com)—another foray into podcasting with my wife, this time about the video game series <cite>Mass Effect</cite>.
 We aspire to finish this… eventually.
 It’s been hard to carve out the time for it the last couple years, but we always enjoy it when we do!

 I find podcasting a great complement to writing.
-It is available in spaces and places where people cannot read (like podcasting), and it’s also a great place to flesh out thoughts I have already put in writing or am trying to figure out how to put in writing.
+It is available in spaces and places where people cannot read (like commuting), and it’s also a great place to flesh out thoughts I have already put in writing or am trying to figure out how to put in writing.

 ### An occasional composer